 The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become members of the Board, recommending director-nominees, and developing and addressing corporate governance principles and issues applicable to the Company and its subsidiaries.
 In recommending director-nominees to the Board, the Nominating and Corporate Governance Committee solicits candidate recommendations from its own members, other directors, and management.
 In evaluating candidates, the Nominating and Corporate Governance Committee takes into consideration such factors as it deems appropriate, including any legal requirements or listing standards requirements.
-The Nominating and Corporate Governance Committee considers a candidate's judgment, skills, integrity, experience with businesses and other organizations of comparable size, the interplay of the candidate's experience with the experience of other Board members, and the extent to which the candidate would be a desirable addition to the Board and any committees of the Board.
+The Nominating and Corporate Governance Committee considers a candidate's judgment, skills, integrity, experience with businesses and other organizations of comparable size, the interplay of the candidate's experience with the experience of other Board.
 While the Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity, it does consider such issues as diversity of education, professional experience, differences of viewpoints, and skills when assessing individual director-nominees.
 In general, no person who will have reached the age of 75 prior to election date may be nominated for election or re-election to the Board.
 It is also the Board's practice to limit new directors to no more than two per year in order to maintain Board continuity.